CIBC Investor’s Edge Broker Review 2021

 - No commission free ETFs

-The CIBC Investors Edge online broker has been a real bright spot for CIBC over the years and it stacks up quite well against many of Canada’s best discount brokerages.
+The CIBC Investors Edge online broker has been a real bright spot for CIBC over the years and it stacks up quite well against many of Canada’s independent discount stock brokerages.

 With a history that stretches back to the original Canadian Bank of Commerce in 1867 (and subsequently merging with the Imperial Bank of Canada in 1961) there is no doubt that CIBC is one of the most trusted names in Canadian finance.

 That said, in many areas they have fallen behind their more well-known peers at BMO, TD, RBC, and Scotiabank over the years.
 Their Investors Edge trading platform is definitely not one of those areas, and indeed, when it comes to trading commissions, it rises to the top of the big bank pack.